-North coast city of Puerto Plata reopens a newly modern and refurbished airport
+North coast city of Puerto Plata reopens a modern refurbished airport

 Puerto Plata, the north coast’s most important city, recently reopened its newly refurbished international airport at a cost of US$42 million.

 In total, 13,000 square meters of the original terminal were remodeled, with an additional five thousand square meters added to the old terminal.

 The airport now offers newly installed escalators, elevators, and waiting and receiving areas.

 The airport is managed by AERODOM, and serves the entire north coast of the Dominican Republic.

 Airline counters, arrival and departure areas, 34 new immigration stalls, and new flight information screens, have been added to the newly refurbished terminal.